This article was updated on 07/28/20.

 In the winter of course, we want those objects to absorb heat during the day and release it at night.
 This can be accomplished by the sun coming through the windows or from areas where the home’s heating system affects the objects.

 In the summertime the opposite is true; we want to shield these objects as much as possible.
+For all seasons, homes should be built or remodeled with the concept of passive solar building in mind.

 Seal All Air Leaks